csinpi/blade_chest/README.md

 Available options are:

--d      int               - Dimensionality of the embedding (default 2)
+-d						int               Dimensionality of the embedding (default 2)

--e      float             - Error allowed for termination (default 1e-4)
+-e						float             Error allowed for termination (default 1e-4)

--i      float             - Learning rate (default 1e-2)
+-i						float             Learning rate (default 1e-2)

--l      float             - Regularization coefficient (default 0.0)
+-l						float             Regularization coefficient (default 0.0)

--r      [0, 1]            - Including the bias terms (1) or not (0) (default 1)
+-r						[0, 1]            Including the bias terms (1) or not (0) (default 1)

--S      int               - The seed for random number generator to create different training, validation, and testing split (default 0)
+-S						int               The seed for random number generator to create different training, validation, and testing split (default 0)

--a      float             - Adaptively increase the learning rate by this number if the improvement of the training objective function is too small (default 1.1, not recomeended to change if you run the code on our datasets)
+-a						float             Adaptively increase the learning rate by this number if the improvement of the training objective function is too small (default 1.1, not recomeended to change if you run the code on our datasets)

--b      float             - Adaptively decrease the learning rate by this number if the training likelihood deteriorates (default 2.0, not recomeended to change if you run the code on our datasets)
+-b						float             Adaptively decrease the learning rate by this number if the training likelihood deteriorates (default 2.0, not recomeended to change if you run the code on our datasets)

--t      [0, 1, 2]         - 0: 2-norm regularizer on blade and chest vectors
+-t						[0, 1, 2]         0: 2-norm regularizer on blade and chest vectors
   						                  1: regularizer on the distances between blade and chest vectors  (default)
   						                  2: sum of type 0 and type 1 as regularizer

--M      [0, 2]            - dist model (0) or inner model (2) (default 0.
+-M						[0, 2]            dist model (0) or inner model (2) (default 0.
 Note that 1 is another matchup function we experiemnted with, but did perform as well.
 You can try it if you like.)

--S      path              - the matchup matrix data if you are running the reconstruction experiment (default '\0', meaning it is not used)
+-E						path              the matchup matrix data if you are running the reconstruction experiment (default '\0', meaning it is not used)

 ### Outputs